Chief to recommend charges against Florida teens who recorded drowning ath

 The teens' names have not been released because they are juveniles who committed no crime, police say.

-"At least one of the teens expressed no remorse while being interviewed by detectives," Cocoa Police Department spokeswoman Yvonne Martinez said, claiming the fact that they did not report the incident to authorities further speaks to their lack of remorse.
+"At least one of the teens expressed no remorse while being interviewed by detectives," Cocoa Police Department spokeswoman Yvonne Martinez said.

+Cantaloupe said the teenagers' parents were "very disturbed" and some of the teens did show remorse.

 The teens admitted being in the area "smoking weed," police said.